 Stationary Energy Storage

-Redox flow batteries are regarded a promising technology for scalable and dispatchable energy storage of renewable energy, balancing electrical grid, and residential and commercial energy storage.
-However, traditional aqueous inorganic redox flow batteries (AIRFBs) such as vanadium and Zn-bromine AIRFBs have been facing a number of material challenges including expensive raw materials (VOSO4), parasite reactions (hydrogen and oxygen evolution, decomposition of battery components), environmental concerns using corrosive and/or toxic electrolytes (learn more about AIRFBs in our chapter, "Redox Active Inorganic Materials for Redox Flow Batteries", in EBIC) .
+Redox flow batteries are a promising technology for scalable and dispatchable energy storage of renewable energy, balancing electrical grid, and residential and commercial energy storage.
+However, traditional aqueous inorganic redox flow batteries (AIRFBs) such as vanadium and Zn-bromine AIRFBs have been facing several material challenges including expensive raw materials (VOSO4), parasite reactions (hydrogen and oxygen evolution, decomposition of battery components), environmental concerns using corrosive and toxic electrolytes (learn more about AIRFBs in our chapter, "Redox Active Inorganic Materials for Redox Flow Batteries", in EBIC).
 To address these challenges, we have been developing aqueous organic redox flow batteries (AORFBs) using tunable and sustainable redox organic molecules as electrolyte materials.
-Specifically, we have developed pH neutral AORFBs using viologen and anthraquinone anolytes and a variety of catholytes including water-soluble ferrocene, TEMPO, ferrocyanide, halides etc. Particularly, the viologen/ferrocynide AORFB represents the most stable and energy dense AORFB to date.
-To learn more about AORFBs, please reference to our review article (ACS Energy Lett.
+Specifically, we have designed pH neutral AORFBs using viologen and anthraquinone anolytes, and various catholytes, including water-soluble ferrocene, TEMPO, ferrocyanide, halides etc. Notably, the viologen/ferrocyanide AORFB represents the most stable and energy dense AORFB to date.
+To learn more about AORFBs, please refer to our review article (ACS Energy Lett.
 2019, 4, 2220-2240).

-We have also developed three channel-AORFBs for desalination applications of sea water while reserving energy storage capability.
+We have also developed three-channel AORFBs for desalination of seawater while reserving energy storage capability.

 Hu, B.; Liu, T. L.* "Tanking Up Energy Through Atypical Charging", Science.
 2021, 6544, 788-789.
 [Link]